 Why Study Music at Bishop’s – How We’re Unique

-Students comparing music programs in North America often seek reassurance that a music degree earned at Bishop’s ranks favourably with those found elsewhere.
+Students comparing music programs in North America often want to know if a B.A.
+Music degree earned at Bishop’s ranks favourably with those found elsewhere.
+Our B.A.
+Major covers the same academic territory as most B.Mus. degrees, and our B.A.
+Honours has been accepted by graduate programs across Canada and in the U.S. as equivalent to a B.Mus. degree.
 You will quickly discover that the core courses offered at Bishop’s in Music are the same as those in all other institutions.
 In addition, we can proudly boast small class sizes and a collegial, non-competitive environment that facilitates not only the development of your talents, but your confidence as well.
-Life-long friendships too begin at Bishop’s and are among our proudest accomplishments.
-Our students come from across the country and around the world not to mention the native Quebec culture infused throughout the University.
-This diversity makes the department a vibrant and exciting place to work and study.
+Life-long friendships often begin at Bishop’s and are among our proudest accomplishments.
+Our students come from across the country and around the world, not to mention the Quebec culture infused throughout the University.
+This diversity makes our department a vibrant and exciting place to work and study.

 - B.A.
-(Bachelor of Arts) Honours in Popular Music Studies
+(Bachelor of Arts) Honours in Music: Classical or Popular Music Studies

 - B.A.
-(Bachelor of Arts) Major in Popular Music Studies
+(Bachelor of Arts) Major in Music: Classical or Popular Music Studies

 - B.A.
-(Bachelor of Arts) Minor in Popular Music Studies
+(Bachelor of Arts) Minor in Music: Classical or Popular Music Studies

 - B.A.
 (Bachelor of Arts) Double Major in Music and Secondary Education